smartrus/binance-demo/README.md

 ### Prerequisites
 You need to have the following installed on your local machine:
 * Docker Engine - https://docs.docker.com/engine/install/
+* Supply a list of all symbols available on Binance API to the global variable `symbols_global` in `all_tasks.py` (there are a few suplied for the sake of the demo)

 ### Use the docker commands below to run the app
 Please run the commands from the project's root directory